 There were some chambers that contained old bones (I’m not sure if they were real or for show).
 The ceilings were sloped and the ground uneven.
 Many parts of the tunnels had caved in long ago due to earthquakes.
 If you are claustrophobic these tunnels would not be a good place for you, especially when you think about how many slaves were chained and hid inside the tunnel chambers.

 Huacachina is well known in Peru for it’s night life as well as for the towering sand dunes.
 It’s a little town surrounding an oasis in the middle of the desert.
 It was one of the places I was most excited for on the trip!
 We arrived in Huacachina in the afternoon and had time to check into the Carola Hostel before heading out in a dune buggy!
 The Hostel was really nice actually, it felt more like a hotel than the hostel in Lima did.
-This was the only location that we had a pool on the trip unfortunately so we made sure to enjoy it.
+This was the only location that we had a pool at our hostel during the trip.
+We made sure to enjoy it!

 We also noticed that there were dogs literally every where in Huacachina.
 They were really friendly too, they just followed tourists around and took naps wherever they could be near us.
 This little guy was taking a snooze by the pool.